 His passion for the trombone has driven him to release two solo albums Paradiso e inferno, and Matthew Gee’s Amazing Sliding Circus.
 Both of these concept recordings address commonly held stereotypes surrounding the instrument, with the aim being to assist the wider music-loving public to appreciate the beauty, expressiveness, and flexibility of an instrument often overlooked.

-Matthew is principal trombone of the Royal Philharmonic Orchestra (RPO), the Aurora Orchestra and the UK brass septet Septura.
-He has played with orchestras and ensembles all over the world, such as the Vienna Philharmonic Orchestra and Klangforum Wein, recorded and appeared in many films and television scores, and worked with some of the greatest musicians and conductors of his generation.
+He has played with orchestras and ensembles all over the world, from the Vienna Philharmonic Orchestra and Klangforum Wein in Austria to the Orquesta Filharmónica de Santiago in Chile, and has recorded and appeared in many films and television scores while working with some of the greatest musicians and conductors of his generation.

-Further study saw Matthew awarded the Eduard Tschumi award for gaining the highest mark in the competitive soloists diploma course at the Hochschule der Künste, in Bern.
-He teaches at the Royal Academy of Music in London and is also Chairman of the British Trombone Society, taking an active part in promoting the trombone, developing its repertoire and audience.
+Further study saw Matthew go to the Hochschule der Künste, Bern, where he was awarded the Eduard Tschumi award for gaining the highest mark in the competitive soloists diploma course.
+He now teaches at the Royal Academy of Music in London and is also Vice President of the British Trombone Society, taking an active part in promoting the trombone, developing its repertoire and audience.
 Matthew is a Getzen artist.

 Matthew has been part of the teaching faculty of London’s Royal Academy of Music in 2012.
 He dedicates an ever-increasing amount of time to trombone students and their education through one-to-one teaching, masterclasses and clinics.
 Trombone pedagogy forms an important part of his own study and he strives to develop this part of his portfolio over the future.
 He is regularly invited to brass festivals across the world to teach and inspire the next generation of young brass players, in places such as Melbourne, Wellington (NZ), New York, Sarajevo, Finland, Argentina and China.